gokceno/sufle/docs/usage.md

 # Usage Guide

-This guide covers using Sufle's API endpoints and CLI commands.
+This guide covers using Sufle's API endpoints, CLI commands, and demonstrates how tool calling and MCP integration work in practice.

 ## API Usage